Basketball Drills - Full-Court Passing DrillsFrom the Coach’s Clipboard Basketball Playbook

 You must do passing drills and never assume your players are good passers.
 Poor passing will destroy an offense faster than anything.
-Excellent, crisp passing makes it all work.
+Accurate, crisp passing makes it all work.
 Many turnovers are related to bad passing or receiving.
 All players must become good at the chest pass, bounce pass and overhead pass, and at catching the ball.

 Once the ball crosses half court, the wing who received it across half court speed dribbles in for the lay-up.
 Meanwhile the opposite wing becomes a defender and sprints to the hoop to either challenge the lay-up or take the charge.
 O1 rebounds and starts the drill back up the floor.

-The first player (player A) in left line speed dribbles up to the three-point line and passes to player B sprinting up the side line, who catches the ball, speed dribbles to the half-court line and passes back to player A, who dribbles to the top of the circle, passes back to player B cutting to the hoop for the lay-up.
-Player A gets the rebound and drill repeats going back up the opposite side-line.
+The first player (player A) speed dribbles up to the three-point line and passes to player B sprinting up the side line.
+Player B catches the ball, speed dribbles to the half-court line and passes back to player A. Player A dribbles to the top of the circle, passes back to player B cutting to the hoop for the lay-up.
+Player A gets the rebound and the drill repeats going back up the opposite side-line.

 The second two players in line start off once the previous twosome has reached half-court.
 You can vary this by requiring a jump stop before each pass and after each reception.